ViktorNova/Chrome-Bookmarks-Online/README.md

 it adds encryption support and instructions for dockbox usage.

 ##Installation
-* Clone the project into a dropbox folder.
+* Clone the project into a new or empty dropbox folder.

 ```sh
 git clone https://github.com/jandob/Chrome-Bookmarks-Online.git $HOME/Dropbox/USER.dockbox